 In the San Rafael vein system, drilling from underground is targeting both extensions to the high-grade bonanza zones at depth and the Remnant Resource (Historic and non-43-101 compliant) previously estimated by Luismin.
-The San Juan adit is being used to access the San Rafael vein, and rehabilitation required to make it safe was minimal for the first 500 metres.
+The San Juan adit is being used to access the San Rafael vein, and rehabilitation required to make it safe was minimal.
 During the rehabilitation of the San Juan adit, mapping and sampling of the adit was completed with sampling of zones of alteration along the main drift as well as the Calera vein stope and backfill material removed from the San Juan (75 level) and upper 72 level.
 Sampling of the San Rafael vein in the sub-level in the Consuelo adit was also completed.
+Assays are pending.

-The first stage of underground drilling comprised short holes in the footwall to the vein to evaluate the Remnant Resource above the water level in this portion of the vein.
+The first stage of underground drilling comprises short holes in the footwall to the vein to evaluate the Remnant Resource above the water level in this portion of the vein.
 Following this first stage of drilling, work will be carried out to continue the tunnel through the vein into the hanging wall to enable deeper drilling of the San Rafael vein below historic workings.
+As of August 5, 2010 a total of 10 holes were drilled in a fan array in the footwall to the San Rafael vein system and were two fold in approach a) For engineering and mine planning purposes; and b) to define geology and grade of the remnant resource above the San Juan level.
+Assays for these drill holes are also pending.